diorsjoy/ass1Back/README.md

 ## Contributing

-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Feel free to contribute to this project by forking the repository and submitting a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-Feel free to adjust any part of it according to your preferences!